cpappas18/cheatsheet/Getting a job.md

 ## Networking 101

-- [ ] add a basic guide + tips and tricks here
-- [ ] add resources
+An excellent way of meeting peers, mentors and industry professionals is to partake in a [program](https://github.com/nadiaenh/cheatsheet/blob/main/Getting%20a%20job.md#learning-opportunities).

+**Resources:**
+* [Technolgap](https://tinyurl.com/join-technolgap) is a very active pan-Canadian Slack community for women-in-tech (students and professionals) that shares daily job offers, opportunities, resume reviews, etc. **Exclusive Technolgap-only event coming up in August 2021 !
+Join for more information !**

 ## The behavioural interview

-- [ ] add a basic guide + tips and tricks here
-- [ ] add resources

 ## The technical interview

-- [ ] add a basic guide + tips and tricks here

 **Resources:**
 * [confetti.ai](https://www.confetti.ai/) is an incredible Machine Learning technical interview question bank that lets you test on specific ML concepts.
 * [HackerRank Interview Prep Kit](https://www.hackerrank.com/interview/interview-preparation-kit) is a list of HackerRank challenges curated by them from 1000+ companies.

 ## Learning opportunities
-Please check out the websites for the most recent information on location, dates, eligibility and end-of-program opportunities.
+Please check out the websites for the most recent information on location, dates, eligibility, costs (many are almost free), commitment level and end-of-program opportunities.
+Opportunities are sorted chronologically (Jan-Dec).

-* [AI4Good Lab](https://www.ai4goodlab.com/) is a 7-week women-only introduction to machine learning and artificial intelligence program concluding in a 3-week team project that lets you make valuable connections and is an excellent springboard into the world of ML/AI. **Runs May-June 2021**
+* [AI4Good Lab](https://www.ai4goodlab.com/) is a 7-week women-only introduction to machine learning and artificial intelligence program concluding in a 3-week team project that lets you make valuable connections and is an excellent springboard into the world of ML/AI. **Applications open January, runs May-June**
-* [AI Launch Lab R&D Program](https://launchlab.ai/rd-program/) is a research and development program that has you working on a real-world (no like, actually) AI project under a mandator (a company, a PhD student, etc.) **Runs Jun-Aug 2021, Sep-Nov 2021, and Jan-Mar 2022**
+* [AI Launch Lab R&D Program](https://launchlab.ai/rd-program/) is a research and development program that has you working on a real-world (no like, actually) AI project under a mandator (a company, a PhD student, etc.) **Runs Jun-Aug, Sep-Nov 2021, and Jan-May 2022**
+* [URx Talent Development Program](https://onereq.com/urx/talent-development-program/) is a series of workshops designed to help you start your career in tech. **Runs Jun-Aug 2021**
 * [DS4A/Women](https://www.correlation-one.com/data-science-for-all-women) is a virtual 7-week Data Science program for women that teaches you real-world data analysis skills  concluding with a team project, and lets you network and be matched with a mentor. **Runs Sep-Oct 2021**

 ## Hackathons

-- [ ] add any and all hackathons i can find, with dates and specifications
+* [TechNova](https://www.itstechnova.org/) is UWaterloo's first global women-in-tech hackathon, featuring a 3-day workshop period followed by the 36-hour hackathon and concluding with a 5-day networking period. **Applications close July 12th, runs Aug 24-29th 2021**